tailrecursion/boot-bucket/README.md

  :metadata   {"index.html.js" {:content-encoding "gzip"}})
 ```

-note that it's often important to zip CLJS output as core/goog can weigh in at
+note that it's often good practice to zip the output from the CLJS compiler.
-multiple MB and compression can drop this file size by 80%+. in fact, it's
-possible for compiled CLJS to weigh in at 10MB+ and compress to under 2MB - but
-at this point Cloudfront will no longer apply compression due to platform
-limitations. pre-gzipping files and setting the correct metadata headers in this
-way has several benefits:

-- achieve compressed files without cloudfront (e.g. serving site from S3)
-- avoid the 1MB min/10MB max limits for on-the-fly compression in cloudfront
-- reduce S3 resources needed in upload and storage
-- minor performance benefits as cloudfront does not need to apply compression
+boot-gzip may drop the file size as much as 80%, which results in a much better
+performance when serving a website from an S3 bucket and conserves space in S3.
+furtherwore, even when deploying the resulting javascript artifact behind
+cloudfront with the built-in compression enabled, if the file size exceeds
+10MB, it will be ignored.

-note that cloudfront will not apply on-the-fly compression to any file with the
+also note that front will not apply on-the-fly compression to any file with the
 `Content-Encoding` header set, so be careful to only set it on files that have
 been gzipped during deployment.